 - Deception & Misdirection Campaigns – Planting false intelligence, honeypots, and misinformation to mislead adversarial actors.

-- AI-Driven Influence Monitoring – Using machine learning to detect adversarial bot networks, fake news, and targeted digital manipulation.
+- AI-Driven Influence Monitoring – Using machine learning to detect events.

 5. Psychological & Influence Counter-Warfare